Marat/Sade (film): Plot

 In the Charenton Asylum in 1808, the Marquis de Sade stages a play about the murder of Jean-Paul Marat by Charlotte Corday, using his fellow inmates as actors.
 The director of the hospital, Monsieur Coulmier, supervises the performance, accompanied by his wife and daughter.
-Coulmier, who supports Napoleon's government, believes that the play will support his own bourgeois ideas, and denounce those of the French Revolution that Marat helped lead.
+Coulmier, who supports Napoleon's government, believes that the play will support his bourgeois and reactionary ideas, and denounce those of the more radical stages of the French Revolution that Marat helped lead.
 His patients, however, have other ideas, and they make a habit of speaking lines he had attempted to suppress, or deviating entirely into personal opinion.
 The Marquis himself, meanwhile, subtly manipulates both the players and the audience to create an atmosphere of chaos and nihilism that ultimately brings on an orgy of destruction.

 Cast

 Reception

 Film review aggregator Rotten Tomatoes reported an approval rating of 94%, based on 14 reviews, with an average rating of 8/10.

 Roger Ebert wrote, "The actors are superb.
 When we first see the Marquis (Patrick Magee), he looks steadily into the camera for half a minute and the full terror of his perversion becomes clearer than any dialog can make it.
 Glenda Jackson, as Marat's assassin Charlotte Corday, weaves back and forth between the melancholy of her mental illness and the fire of the role she plays.
 Ian Richardson, as Marat, still advocates violence and revolution even though thousands have died and nothing has been accomplished."

-Film critic Leonard Maltin awarded the film 4 out of a possible 4 stars, calling the film "chilling", praising the film's atmosphere as being "...so vivid that it seems actors are breathing down your neck".
+Film critic Leonard Maltin awarded the film 4 out of a possible 4 stars, calling the film "chilling", and praising the film's atmosphere as being "so vivid that it seems actors are breathing down your neck".

 Accolades

-Brook shared the Nastro d'Argento for Best Director of a Foreign Film with Robert Bresson, who was honored for Mouchette, and received Special Mention at the Locarno International Film Festival.
+The film received the "Youth Jury Mention, feature films" award at the 1967 Locarno International Film Festival.
+Brook shared the 1969 Nastro d'Argento prize for Best Director of a Foreign Film (shared with Robert Bresson).